PhoenixTAN/FIFOS-Thread-Scheduling/IDT.md

   - Interrupt descriptor are defined by
     - The Interrupt Vector Table (IVT) in **Real-mode** (remember the BIOS calls?)
     - The Interrupt Descriptor Table (IDT) in **Protected-mode**

+## What does the CPU do?

+Before excecuting the next instruction, CPU will check if there is an interrupt.
+If so,
+- Retrieve the Interrupt/Exception number.
+-  Pushes the following information on the stack.
+- Disables the interrupts.
+- Jumps to the code location
+specified in the corresponding interrupt descriptor.

+Otherwise, carries on with the execution of the next instruction.

+## Interrupt Service Routines
+- A function that CPU calls upon reception of an interrupt
+- The content pushed on top the stack depends on
+    - Type of the interrupt/exception (whether there’s an error code or not)
+    - The privilege (ring of protection) of the current running code vs. the ISR
+    - So, the calling convention is different from that of a C function
+    - Different Prologue and Epiloge
+    - The ISR returns using **iret instead of ret**
+    - Pops everything pushed to the stack as a result of an interrupt except the error code.
+    - Can re-enable the interrupts by popping the old flags register.
+    - If your ISR is handling an exception with an error-code you should pop it yourself before issuing iret.
+    - No other register is saved.
+So, what if you call a C function from an ISR?
+- Can be written in C or assembly.
+Look here!

+## IRS in assembly

+## Set up an IDT

+### IDT setup in assembly

+### Test IDT
+1. Cause an exception:
+   - E.g. Divide-By-Zero
+   - Define an ISR that prints something on the screen.
+   - After initializing IDT, perform a division by zero and see if the ISR kicks in.
+2. INT instruction:
+    - Using inline assembly, issue an INT instruction in your code after IDT is setup.
+    - Make the corresponding ISR print something on the screen.

+## PIT (Programmable Interval Timer)

+## PIC